arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 Hereby, Arduino S.r.l. declares that this product is in compliance with essential requirements and other relevant provisions of Directive 2014/53/EU.
 This product is allowed to be used in all EU member states.

+## SRRC

+The Arduino® UNO R4 WiFi has a ESP32-S3 MCU embedded in the NORA-W106 radio module , which has been certified by the State Radio Regulatory Commission (SRRC).

 ## Company Information

 | Company name    | Arduino SRL                                  |